asnbd/CalculatorApp/README.md

 # Calculator App
-Simple Calculator Application for Android device.
+A Simple Calculator Application for Android device.
 Developed in Android Studio.